Feedback-limited Accretion: Variable Luminosity from Growing Planets: Physical Model

-Our simulations explore the parameter space for: the initial surface density $\Sigma_0$, the accretion fraction $f_\textrm{acc}$, and the planet heating efficiency $\epsilon$.
-The different values for $\epsilon$ are used to take into account that it is not known how much of the energy released by the planet will be absorbed by the gas.
-This value is expected to decrease for CPDs that are either optically or geometrically thinner.
+For the accretion time-scale of the planet, we use physically plausible values in between the viscous and the free-fall time-scales of the CPD.
+These result on detectable accretion rates, $\simgt 10^{-8} {\textrm{M}_\odot}/{\textrm{yr}}$, and correspond to the formation of a Jupiter-mass planet over a reasonable timescale of $\sim 10^{5} \textrm{yr}$ \citep{montesinos15, zhu15}.
+When convenient, we write the accretion timescale in units of the planet orbital time as $1/t_{\rm{acc}} = f_{\rm{acc}}/T_{\rm p}$.
+The accretion fraction $f_{\rm{acc}}$ can be then understood as which fraction of, or how many times, the circumplanetary region is accreted in one orbit of the planet around the star.

-For the accretion timescale of the planet, the values used are between the viscous and the free-fall time-scales of the CPD, and moreover correspond to the accretion rates around our range of interest, above of $10^{-9} {\textrm{M}_\odot}/{\textrm{yr}}$.
+We test different values between 0 and 1 for the efficiency factor $\epsilon$ to take into account that it is not known how much of the energy released by the planet will be absorbed by the gas.